gbabatz/Secure_Login_Form/README.md

 * Insecure encryption at transit
 * Session Hijacking

-In the **Overview.pdf** file we describe each countermeasure taken and for which purpose(In Greek), as well as the logic diagram of our login page.
+In the **Overview.pdf** file we describe each countermeasure taken and for which purpose (in Greek), as well as the logic diagram of our login page.

 In the **mysql_options.txt** file we show the commands used for the table creation in our MySQL Database.